 For a while there was some myth going around about how sweet potatoes are “bad for you” because they’ve got “sugar.”
 While this may make sense on the surface, it’s actually completely false.
 Sweet potatoes are one of the best bodybuilding foods you could possibly have, for a multitude of reasons.

 Sweet potatoes have got an all star lineup of nutrients, which will thrust your body’s muscle production into overdrive.
-From Pantothenic Acid to Vitamin B6, and from Biotin to Vitamins B1 and B3, having just a sweet potato a day can be one of the best ways to bulk up FAST on a budget.
+From Pantothenic Acid to Vitamin B6, and from Biotin to Vitamins B1 and B3, having just a sweet potato a day can be one of the best ways to improve your bulking diet.

 Overall, these are some of the best bodybuilding foods out there.
 Keep in mind that while high protein intake is very important, so is health—and a major component of health is consuming the right micronutrients.
 It’s always a good idea to take one of the top bodybuilding multivitamins if you’re unsure.